RosieEgle-Reibus/Weather-Or-Not/README.md

 ### Project Summary:

 Weather Or Not is a weather app that uses the OpenWeather api to make a request based on what city the user types into the textfield and then presents the data that is sent back to the user.
-It has an MVVM architecture, the Models represent simple data and are instantiated within the ViewModels.
+It has an MVVM architecture design pattern, the Models represent simple data and are instantiated within the ViewModels.
 The ViewModels do all of the networking, and data preparation for visual representation that will be used by the ViewController.
-The ViewControllers present the data and control any UI changes and UI actions based on user interactions.
+This part is very crucial to the MVVM architecture.
+In MVC the controllers control the UI but are also in charge of fetching and parsing the data from the API.
+The way that I have used the ViewModel in this app separates those concerns and takes the load off of the controllers.
+In this app the ViewControllers only present the data in the UI and control any UI changes and UI actions based on user interactions.

 ### Weather Icons Used
 [Icon Finder](https://www.iconfinder.com/iconsets/weather-color-2)

-## API used
+### REST API used
 [OpenWeather](https://openweathermap.org/current)

 ## Model